iterative/vscode-dvc/extension/resources/walkthrough/setup-project.md

   json.dump({'avg_prec': avg_prec, 'roc_auc': roc_auc}, fd)
 ```

+To DVC-ify an existing machine learning project use the
-Alternatively, use the [`DVCLive`](https://dvc.org/doc/dvclive) Python library,
+[`DVCLive`](https://dvc.org/doc/dvclive) Python library, which can read and
-which can read and write a lot of different common metrics and plots:
+write a lot of different common metrics and plots:

 ```python
 from dvclive import Live